deftomat/size-history-cli/README.md

 ## Installation

-> ⚠️ Tools is probably not working on Windows
+> ⚠️ Tool is probably not working on Windows!

 ```
 npm install --global size-history-cli